Dipto9999/Self_Balancing_Robot/Driver_App/README.md

 # Robot Driver App

-This application is used to control the Self Balancing Robot.
-This is run and hosted on a local server, which is then temporarily hosted on the Internet.
+This application is used to send movement commands to WALL-E. This is run and hosted on a local server, which is then temporarily hosted on the Internet.

 ## Host Application